Five Things That Will Distract You From Following Your Dreams

 We all need some attention from the opposite sex at some point, but you have to be able to balance it out if you have set out goals for yourself.
 All it took was for one girl to show me attention for me to break my 500 words a day objective.
 Do that a good few times and you are setting yourself behind.

-Work: Now when you quit your day job and get called a bum, don’t you dare say “Gary Swaby told me to do it.”
+Work: Firstly, when you quit your day job and get called a bum, don’t you dare say “Gary Swaby told me to do it.”
 That’s not what I’m trying to say here.
 We all need to work, no doubt about it.
 It keeps us disciplined, allows us to experience things and helps with timekeeping.
 However, if you’ve set a big goal for yourself that will at some point include you setting up your own business or working for yourself, then trapping yourself in a career job is just going to create a lot of conflicts.

 Friends: It’s Saturday.
 You tell yourself that today you are going to set aside a few hours of your time to work on that goal.
 The phone rings, it’s John Doe.
-He tells you that he’s ready for “A sick night out” with some of the other lads.
+He tells you that he’s ready for “a sick night out” with some of the other lads.
 You look at your watch and see it’s only 2 o’ clock, so you’ll still have a few hours to get some work in.
 You agree to John’s invitation.
 Then he mentions he wants to go to a bar before the club to get some drinks down first, but before that he wants to go to the mall to buy some fresh garments, and you should join him.
-The pressure is on, and since John is on the line you think “Fuck it, I’ll work tomorrow” – Knowing that Sunday is the day you watch the F1, wash all your clothes for work and cook dinner.
+The pressure is on, and since John is on the line you think “No biggie, I’ll work tomorrow” – Knowing that Sunday is the day you watch the F1, wash all your clothes for work and cook dinner.

 The point is – sometimes you need to go out with your friends and enjoy life.
 But sometimes you don’t.